 The shift to sustainable energy hinges on improving both our environmental and our economic footprint.
 That means moving from a linear to a circular value chain: from sourcing raw and processed materials to assembly through to end of life, through to recycling and reuse.
 And it means understanding the risks, the challenges and the opportunities involved.

-Battery Storage Value Chain course gives you a rock-solid overview and understanding of the full battery value chain, production processes and end-of-life scenarios.
+Battery Storage Value Chain course gives you a rock-solid overview and understanding of the full battery value chain, production processes, and end-of-life scenarios.
 In this course, you will understand how a Li-ion battery is produced following the different steps in the battery value chain.
-You will look at both large scale battery production and the laboratory manufacturing process and understand the steps required to turn materials into battery cells.
+You will look at the laboratory battery production process but also elements of large scale battery production and understand the steps required to turn materials into battery cells.
 To evaluate whether we can use the full potential of batteries while in use and, at the same time, regain value from end-of-life batteries, you will learn about state-of-the-art scenarios related to batteries end-of-life in particular re-use and recycling.

 - Understand the battery industry value chain